jacek143/GITuck/README.md

 # GITuck
+## Long term goal
-This virtual duck will quack whenever something was pushed to your repository.
+I want to create a duck figurine that quacks whenever something was pushed to a GIT repository.